France blames ticket fraud for Champions League final chaos

 “There was massive fraud at an industrial level and an organization of fake tickets because of the pre-filtering by the Stade de France and the French Football Federation, 70% of the tickets were fake tickets coming into the Stade de France,” Interior minister Gérald Darmanin said.
 “Fifteen percent of fake tickets also were after the first filtering … more than 2,600 tickets were confirmed by UEFA as non-validated tickets even though they’d gone through the first filtering.

+The French sports ministry provided no evidence for its claims and it did not respond to a follow-up email after hosting a combative news conference.

-“A massive presence of these fake tickets of course was the issue why there were delays, three times the beginning of the match was delayed.”
+“A massive presence of these fake tickets of course was the issue why there were delays,” Darmanin said.
+“Three times the beginning of the match was delayed.”

-UEFA launched an independent investigation into what caused the chaotic scenes and said the “comprehensive review will examine decision making, responsibility and behaviors of all entities involved in the final.”
+The final, which Liverpool lost 1-0 to Real Madrid, kicked off 37 minutes late.

+Liverpool chief executive Billy Hogan said it was “completely inappropriate” for the French authorities to be forming conclusions and commenting on numbers so early.

 “I’d like to thank the forces of law and order, also those who worked in the stadium because they were very calm and they were able to avoid drama and so thank you for organizing the pre-filtering but lifting it when there was too much pressure to avoid a drama,” Darmanin said.
 “That was a decision made by the prefecture to avoid any kind of deaths or seriously injured.”